 As traumatic brain injury lawyers in Georgia we have fought against many insurance companies who view a delayed diagnosis as a sign that you are being dishonest about your injuries.
 These companies might try to avoid coverage.
 Even when your doctor diagnoses a TBI, insurers may use a delay in treatment as an excuse to deny coverage for an expensive-to-treat brain injury.
 That is why the legal team at Scholle Law advise clients with a potential head injury to seek medical and legal advice, even if they feel fine.SCHOLLE LAW PROVIDES CASE EVALUATIONS IN TRAUMATIC BRAIN INJURY CALL US toll-free at 1-866-972-5287 or in metro Atlanta at (770) 717-5100

 For over two decades, Georgia traumatic brain injury attorney Charles Scholle and the Scholle Law team have specialized in representing clients injured through the negligence of others.
 We bring significant expertise in cases involving very serious injury, including brain injury claims.
 Serious brain injury cases are legally and medically complex.
 Scholle Law understands not only the science involved, but how to value claims for damages in these cases, such as a lifetime of long-term care and a lost career.
 We have a record of positive results in these cases.

-Perhaps most importantly, he understands what accident victims experience and works to ease their burdens by communicating closely and explaining things clearly and thoroughly, freeing them to get back to their jobs, their families and their lives.
-If you believe you have suffered a brain injury because of someone else's carelessness, contact Charles Scholle for help.
+Perhaps most importantly, we understand what accident victims experience and work to ease their burdens by communicating closely and explaining things clearly and thoroughly, freeing them to get back to their jobs, their families and their lives.
+If you believe you have suffered a brain injury because of someone else's carelessness, contact Charles Scholle and Scholle Law for help.